 So it is not necessary to have more than six threads on a nut, which saves weight and money in your construction.

 Preloading or torquing a bolt and nut makes sure that the bolt does not fail from fatigue.
-Preloading is normally done by a torque wrench calibrated in inch/lbs or newton/meter but an experienced A&P or Lame can torque a bolt by feel.
-More info about torquing bolts and nuts.
+Preloading is normally done by a torque wrench calibrated in inch/lbs or newton/meter but an experienced A&P or LAME can torque a bolt by feel.
+More info about torquing bolts and nuts on site.

 For pipes and fittings mainly used in fuel and oil lines the National Pipe Thread, NPT, is used.
 With NPT, the thread (also 60°) is tapered under an angle of about 1.7899°.

 By using a tapered thread a good seal is obtained where a straight thread is only able to hold the parts together.
 The taper makes sure that the flanks are also compressed together.
 For a leak free seal a teflon thread seal tape or sealant compound (Loctite®) is used, this also prevents corrosion and facilitates future removal should that be required.

 British Standard Whitworth (BSW) has a thread angle of 55°, so these won't fit ISO metric or UTS ASME/ANSI hardware.
 Used mainly in the United Kingdom and in Australia, but ISO Metric is becoming more popular than the old Imperial units.
 ISO 7 also still defines BSW for British Standard Pipe Thread.